preqon/neurosparks-gtec-hack/README.md

 The story behind these two papers is as follows.

-Researchers are interested promoting the rehabilitation of stroke patients who have lost their ability to move limbs.
-To this end, we can ask patients to imagine moving their limb; and when successful view inside virtual reality (VR) the corresponding movement.
+Researchers are interested in promoting the rehabilitation of stroke patients experiencing acute motor impairment.
+To this end, we can ask patients to imagine moving their limb; and, when successful, view inside virtual reality (VR) the corresponding movement.
 At the same time, we can deliver functional electrical stimulation (FES) to their corresponding muscle.